Confronting Friend About Spreading Rumors: AITA?

 Sarah admitted that she had been talking behind my back, saying she was frustrated with me always seeking validation and attention.
 She mentioned she felt suffocated by my constant need for reassurance and claimed it was affecting our friendship.

 I was hurt, to say the least, and felt betrayed.
-I thought I could trust her with anything, but it seems like she was harboring these negative feelings for a while.
+I thought I could trust her with anything, but it seems like she had been harboring these negative feelings for a while.

 I didn't expect her to talk about me behind my back, especially to our mutual friends.
-It's left me feeling lost and unsure of who to trust.
+It's left me feeling lost and unsure of whom to trust.

 Comment from u/jellybean_luver